Andaz (1971 film): Plot

 Ravi (Shammi Kapoor) is a single father bringing up his only daughter, Munni along with his mother.
 His college-going brother Badal (Roopesh Kumar) is shown to be a playboy and spendthrift.
 At a fund raiser for the local school, Ravi meets Sheetal (Hema Malini) and takes a liking for her.
 He drops her home and realises she is a single mother, raising her only son, Deepu.
 It also turns out that Sheetal is Munni's teacher.
 A sub plot involves worker Gangu (Randhawa), who cannot speak, and his love for Mahua (Aruna Irani).
 Mahua is shown to be flirting with Ravi.
 As Ravi with Sheetal get to know each other, their past stories are revealed as a flashback.

 Sheetal has been left devastated by the death of her beloved Raj (Rajesh Khanna).
-They were engaged in a romantic relationship but legally married.
+They were engaged in a romantic relationship but not legally married.
 When Raj tells his father about his plans to marry Sheetal, his father refuses to accept Sheetal as her lineage is unknown.
 Raj disowns his father and his property and walks out.
 On his way to Sheetal's birthday party, he meets with a fatal accident.
 Humiliated by Raj's father, a pregnant Sheetal attempts suicide but rescued is by a priest.
 She has moved to the current city and raising Deepu as a single mother.

 Ravi reveals that his wife Mona (Simi Garewal) died soon after giving birth to Munni.
 She had a health condition which proved fatal after childbirth.

 When Badal finds out that Ravi has stopped his money supply, he comes back home with a friend.
 While he eyes Mahua in a not-so-decent manner, his friend spots Sheetal, and spins a story about her being a money-grabber.

 A series of cute incidents with Munni and Deepu draw their parents closer.
 Ravi confesses his love for Sheetal.
 The priest convinces Sheetal to accept Ravi's proposal.

 Badal and his friend chase Mahua in the forest.
 As she is trying to escape, she spots Ravi in the distance in his Jeep, and cries out for help but Ravi believes she is crying wolf as she always does, and drives on.

 Ravi takes Sheetal home to meet his mother, who blames Sheetal based on the concocted story she has heard from Badal's friend.
 Sheetal is shattered.
 Ravi confronts his mother, and a twist is revealed, that Ravi is also illegitimate.

 Mahua who has been molested has committed suicide.
 The mute Gangu and villagers blame Ravi.
 Ravi goes after Badal and his friend who finally confess.

 Sheetal finds Raj's repentant father waiting for her at home.
 He wants to take her and Deepu to Bombay.
 Ravi and family drive to the railway station.
 Sheetal finally accepts Ravi's proposal for a happy ending.